FreeUKGen/MyopicVicar/doc/roadmap.md

 ### Features

  - Researchers can register
- - Extra features are accessible to registered users extra facilities.
+ - Extra features are accessible to registered users.
 (What are these features?)

-## Future releases
+## Features we may include in future releases

 - WinReg to match F2 for uploading directly.
 - Emailing of CC, SC and Transcribers.